bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bertrand.md

 * Bertrand's literary style is extremely attractive.
 * It is worth noting this treatise by Bertrand heavily influenced Poincaré's treatise also called Calcul des probabilitiés Ⓣ(Calculation of Probabilities) which he published in 1896.
 * Indeed, Poincaré refers to almost nobody but Bertrand in his book.
-* Of course Bertrand lived through a time of political difficulties in France.
 * However from 1840 there was a stable period during which Bertrand was able to begin his career.
 * The year 1848, however, saw the overthrow of the monarchy and during this revolution Bertrand served as a Captain in the National Guard.
-* These were extremely difficult times for Bertrand and his family.
 * The repression of the Paris Commune took place towards the end of May during a week of street fighting which saw Bertrand's house burned and many of his manuscripts were lost in the fire including an intended third volume of Traité de calcul différentiel et de calcul intégral Ⓣ(Treatise on differential and integral calculus) which he never rewrote.
 * Bertrand also lost his manuscript of Thermodynamique Ⓣ(Thermodynamics)  in the fire but he later rewrote the work.
 * With his home destroyed Bertrand moved to Sèvres and later to Viroflay.
 * In fact Bertrand's home was particularly important to him for it provided the centre of a vigorous intellectual grouping.
-* His family grew to include Émile Picard who married a daughter of Hermite and Bertrand's sister Louise.
-* In 1881 Paul Appell married Amelie, a niece of Bertrand and of Hermite and a cousin of Émile Picard.
 * Bertrand, by this time one of the leading mathematicians in France, had to deal with the consequences as it was questioned whether the mathematics being taught was too theoretical, and so not preparing the leading young Frenchmen for the military.
 * Bertrand was appointed a member of the Paris Academy of Sciences in 1856 and he served as its permanent secretary from 1874 to the end of his life.
 * the influence of Bertrand's work, however, is hardly comparable to that of several of his contemporaries and pupils.